Singapore Gulf Bank's launch amid wealth flows

 - The Singapore Gulf Bank is located in the West tower of Bahrain World Trade Centre.
 PHOTO: UNSPLASH

-[SINGAPORE] Around 6,000 kilometres from Singapore in Bahrain’s capital, a group of Singapore investors and bankers have built a showcase of the Republic’s banking expertise.
+[SINGAPORE] About 6,000 kilometres from Singapore in Bahrain’s capital, a group of Singapore investors have built a showcase of the Republic’s banking expertise.

 The Singapore Gulf Bank (SGB) was set up in 2024 in Manama city by the Whampoa Group, a multi-family office group linked to OCBC’s founding Lee family.
 It is also supported by Mumtalakat, Bahrain’s sovereign wealth fund, and a founding investor in the bank.